ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-cp4i-playbook.md

 4. Name the script `change-mgmtbackup-cfg.sh`
 5. In a terminal, run `chmod +x change-mgmtbackup-cfg.sh`
 6. In a terminal, run `./change-mgmtbackup-cfg.sh <namespace> <mgmt_name>`
-  - where `<namespace>` is the namespace where your Management Subsystem is deployed eg. `default`
+  - where `<namespace>` is the names˜pace where your Management Subsystem is deployed eg. `default`

 ## Summary of what the script does:

 1. Checks current configuration
 2. Scales down the API Connect Operator as we don't want the Operator reconciling any changes we make just yet
 3. Creates the pgo-client deploy - this is a pod that allows us to interface with the Postgres Operator
-4. Asks the customer to change their backup configuration before proceeding
+4. See steps below on how to add new backup configuration using Platform Navigator.
 5. Once updated and customer agrees to proceed, the current postgres deployment is removed (no data is lost)
 6. Scales up the API Connect Operator
-7. The Operator should reconcile everything back to normal, including creating the postgres deployment, with the new backup configuration
+7. The Operator reconciles everything back to normal, including creating the postgres deployment, with the new backup configuration

 # Updating your ManagementCluster DatabaseBackup settings using Platform Navigator: